the essence of Education

 - Improved relational awareness in all professional interactions

-This professional development helps build understanding of the effects of stress on our own physiology as well as on others, whether they be adults or children.
+This professional development helps build understanding of how our physiology is impacted as we respond to various situations.
 It examines our heart-brain connections and what they have to do with wellbeing.
-It enables us to uncover our individual capacity for health and wellbeing, capacity that’s accessible to us at any time, irrespective of workload or unexpected challenging events.
+It enables us to uncover our individual capacity for health and wellbeing, capacity that’s accessible to us at any time, irrespective of workload or challenging events.

-Student wellbeing programmes are also available.
-These include online or in-person workshops for high school students and online programmes for primary school students.
-For more information CONTACT us directly.
+Student wellbeing programmes are also available, including online or in-person workshops for students.
+For more information contact us directly.

 For those who value biofeedback, technology is also available for ongoing monitoring and sustainability of wellbeing, for adults and/or students.